bsolomon1124/re101/README.md

-# `re101`
+# re101

 A compendium of commonly-used regular expressions.

-This module pertains specifically to regexes embedded inside Python and compiled with Python's [`re`](https://docs.python.org/3/library/re.html).
+This package pertains specifically to regular expressions embedded inside Python and compiled with Python's [`re`](https://docs.python.org/3/library/re.html) module.

 ----